-DRMAA implementations SHOULD be provided as shared modules that could be interchangeably selected at the run time by the end user.
-DRMAA implementations MAY target one or more DRMSs.
-In the latter case a DRMAA-enabled application SHOULD be able to bind at run time to a specific DRMS via DRMAA library by setting an environment variable for the specific DRMS, or by providing the specific DRMS connection string in the initialization step.
+DRMAA implementations SHOULD be provided as shared modules that COULD be interchangeably selected at the run time by the end user.
+DRMAA implementations COULD target one or more DRMSs.
+In the latter case a DRMAA-enabled application COULD bind at run time to a specific DRMS via DRMAA library by setting an environment variable for the specific DRMS, or by providing the specific DRMS connection string in the initialization step.